adanieljohnson/SWP_student_writing_guide/docs/510-Source-Formats.md

 > Life sciences journals follow the CSE (Council of Science Editors) style guide for print and web publication (CSE, 2017).
 Unlike other formats you might have used in humanities or social science classes (Johnson, 2018), there is not a single standard "CSE style."
 Instead CSE recommends what information citations should contain, then leaves the details of styling up to each journal or publisher (Taylor & Coleridge, 2019).
 That means if you randomly select primary articles from 10 different life science journals, you will see 10 slightly to very different citation formats (Johnson, 2018; Albert, et al. 2010).

 Different journals use slightly different versions of this basic in-text citation format.
-Some include first name initials (Johnson A.D., 2018), some have or do not have commas or periods, etc. The benefit of this format is that readers can tell the year the source of the evidence you cite was published, and who published it.
-The trade-off is each name-year citation takes up more space in the text.
-Some people say it interferes with reading flow too.
+Some include first name initials (Johnson A.D., 2018), have or do not have commas or periods, etc. The benefit of this format is that readers can tell when evidence you cite was published, and who published it.
+The trade-off is each citation takes up more space in the text.
+Some people find it interferes with reading flow too.

-### Numbered List Format
+### Numbered List Formats

 For this in-text citation style, every source listed in the Literature Cited is assigned a number that is used to identify that reference in the main text.
 Numbers can be in parentheses (3,4,6-9), in brackets [2,5,7-8], or as superscripts<sup>1,4,7,11</sup>.

-Sources can be numbered in order of first appearance:
+When using a numbered list, the sources can be numbered in order of their first appearance in the text.
+For example:

 > Life sciences journals follow the CSE (Council of Science Editors) style guide for print and web publication (1).
 Unlike other formats you might have used in humanities or social science classes (2), there is not a single standard "CSE style."
 Instead CSE recommends what information citations should contain, then leaves the details of styling up to each journal or publisher (3).
 That means if you randomly select primary articles from 10 different life science journals, you will see 10 slightly to very different citation formats (2, 4).